Spomky-Labs/phpwa-doc/deployment.md

 # Deployment

-As this bundle leverages Assert Mapper, the resources are served using this great component.
+As this bundle leverages Asset Mapper, the resources are served using this great component.

 In the `dev` environment, the resources are automactilly handled and returned by your Symfony app.